owaiskaifi/Train-Your-Own-Custom-Object-Detection-Model-for-Flutter-with-Tiny-Yolov2/README.md

-This fork is made to create a TFLite of your Custom Object Detection Model compatible with [Flutter](https://flutter.dev/) and [TFLite 1.1.2](https://pub.dev/packages/tflite) library.
+This fork is made to train and create a TFLite of your Custom Object Detection Model compatible with [Flutter](https://flutter.dev/) and [TFLite 1.1.2](https://pub.dev/packages/tflite) library.

 ## REQUIREMENTS